richfitz/stevedore/README.md

 * image pull - works but information printed only at end of pull
 * exec start - works but information printed only at end of execution

-## Roadmap

-There is still a lot of work to do here:

-* windows support needs work (see above for details)
-* endpoints that require http hijacking are not fully supported (i.e., attach) but the foundations are there to support this - stdin is likely to be a major hassle though and I'm not sure if it's possible from within R's REPL.
-The websockets approach might be better but stands very little chance of working on windows.
+### Going forward

+The support in this package is a duplicate of the micropackage [`httppipe`](http://github.com/richfitz/httppipe).
+This implements the minimum functionality with windows named pipes to support docker.
+I would **love** for someone to help port this to a python-free package.
+This probably requires a bit of C/C++ and knowledge of the win32 API.

 ## Development and testing

 See the [development guide](development.md) if you want to get started developing `stevedore` - it provides pointers to the core objects.

+## Package limitations

+Endpoints that require "http hijacking" are not fully supported (primarily `attach`) but the foundations are there to support this - stdin is likely to be a major hassle though and I'm not sure if it's possible from within R's REPL.

 ## Installation